 Being a creative artist, not only does Lou Shields continue the tradition of American music with his solo performances of music styles from days-gone-by, such as Old Time Blues, Folk, and American but he is an artist and Professor of Art at a college in the Chicago area.

-As he traveled he would take pictures of things such as an old home in Mississippi and later draw it and then exhibits the pictures in gallery shows and sell prints, to help support his life on the road.
+As Lou Shields traveled he would take pictures of things such as an old home in Mississippi and later draw it and then exhibits the pictures in gallery shows and sell prints, to help support his life on the road.

 Lou Shields is able to balance city and country life as his heart is truly on the road.
-He is music’s everyday hero.
+Loud Shield’s music’s brings happiness as he is an everyday hero.

 Video Production: Rocko Productions